fjkz/tt-runner/README.md

 - before-all node,
 - after-all node.

-TT-Runner classifies node types with file names.
-Each node has a file name starting with respectively "test", "run", "before", "after", "before-all" and "after-all".
+Node types are classfied with file names.
+File names of each type node start with respectively "test", "run", "before", "after", "before-all" and "after-all".
 These prefixes can be configured with following command line options: `--test-regex`, `--run-regex`, `--before-regex`, `--after-regex`, `--before-all-regex` and `--after-all-regex`.

 Each node can have child nodes as directory entries.
-That is, the test suite has a tree structure.
 When a node is executed, the child nodes are executed recursively.

 #### Test node

 Test nodes are main test cases.

 Each test case should be independent.
-For enhancing independency, TT-Runner can randomize the order of running tests with the `--randomize` option.
+For enhancing independency, TT-Runner randomize the order of running tests with the `--randomize` option.
 In randomizing mode, TT-Runner shuffles the order of tests in the same directory.
 The random seed is printed at the tail of the stderr.
 For repeatablity, we can assign a random seed.

 #### Run node